camleng/cm-bot/README.md

 **Automation**

-It's assumed that this script will run every Monday morning for the Student Leader Meeting.
-If you have a Unix system the defacto method is to use `crontab`.
+It's assumed that this script will run every Monday morning for the Student Leader meeting.
+If you have a Unix system, the de facto method is to use `crontab`.

 Edit your `crontab` for your user.